Are you ready to get rid of PMI? Private mortgage insurance can add hundreds of dollars to a mortgage payment. Here’s how to remove PMI payments.

 What is PMI and How Does it Work?

 PMI is is a form of insurance that mortgage lenders use to reduce the risk of loss on low down payment mortgages.
-It is typically required on mortgages that represent more than 80% of a home’s value.
-The purpose of PMI is not to cover the entire value of the mortgage upon loss, but just a portion of it.
+Lenders typically require it on mortgages for more than 80% of a home’s value.
+Basically, PMI will get the bank some of its money back if you default on your loan.
+PMI doesn’t cover the entire value of the mortgage, of course.
+If you default and go into foreclosure, the sale of the home covers a portion of the bank’s losses.
+But PMI can make up for the rest.

-As an example, if a buyer puts 5% down on a home, resulting in a 95% mortgage, the lender will require a level of PMI that reduces that mortgage to something less than 80% of the home’s value.
-On a 95% mortgage, the lender will typically require “30% coverage”.
+As an example, if a buyer puts 5% down on a home, the lender will require a level of PMI that reduces that mortgage to something less than 80% of the home’s value.
+On a 95% mortgage, the lender will typically require “30% coverage.”
 That will reduce the lender’s exposure on the property from 95% down to around 68% (95% less [95% X 30%]).

-A homeowner can have PMI removed in one of several ways, and the writer of the Facebook question relates to just one of them—using an appraisal to show that the mortgage is now worth 80% or less of the home’s current value.
+You can get rid of PMI in one of several ways.
+The Facebook question-writer asks about just one of the ways to remove PMI.
+This option is using an appraisal to show that the mortgage is now worth 80% or less of the home’s current value.

 But before we get into the specifics of how to determine the current value of your home before spending the money for an appraisal, let’s review the different ways that you can have PMI removed from your mortgage.